sjspielman/introverse/CONTRIBUTING.md

 ## How to contribute to the `{introverse}`

+**First, please file an issue requesting to document a certain topic!** This will make sure work is not duplicated.

 ### The whole terminal experience

 You'll begin by navigating in the terminal with `cd` to the directory where you have your local `introverse` clone.